ManinderGharuan/Interview-Questions/docs/index.md

 ## Nodejs

+### What is package.json file?

+- The package.json is a metadata file that contains information about project, such as name, description and most important dependencies.
+- File used to managing project modules, scripts, version control.
+- File is used by npm to install, manage, update dependencies.

+### What is package.lock.json file?

+- The package.lock.json file that npm generates after installing packages.
+- This file contain details description of dependencies, including versions and dependencies of dependencies.

+### What is preflight request?

+- A preflight request is a ==CORS== request that checks to see if the CORS protocol is understood.
+- Preflight is a OPTIONS request.

+### Use of options method in http?

+- HTTP OPTIONS method is used to request information about the communication options available for the target resource.
+- Response include an header indicating allowed HTTP methods on the resource.
+- HTTP OPTIONS request is automatically issued by browser.

+### What is CORS?

+- CORS means cross origin resource sharing.
+- It is a security feature that allows the webapplications from one domain to request the resources like API's from other domain
+- CORS works by adding http headers to control which origins have accesss to the resource and under what condition.

+### Difference between import and require?

+- Require is non-lexical, it stays where they have put the file.
+- Import is lexical, it gets sorts to the top of the file.

+### Nodejs is single-threaded.
+Can I make main thread as multi-thread?

+- We can't directly convert main thread to multi-threaded execution.
+- Nodejs provides mechanisms to achieve similar effects by using ==event loop== for non-blocking I/O.
+- Nodejs offers experimental module called ==Worker Threads==.
+- **Worker Threads** creates child processes for CPU-bound tasks, share memory with main thread, enable paraller processes.
+- We can also achive this by using cluster.

 ### How to handle concurrency in NodeJS?

 - Nodejs can support concurrency by concept of event, callbacks, Promises and async/await.